 Nationwide Bank® understands that identify theft can have a serious impact on the good name and credit record of a victim.
 Sometimes it can take years to clean up the results of such a crime and restore an individual's personal and financial life.
-That's why we go to great lengths to work to make sure that your financial information is secure and provide you with protection from identify theft.
+That's why we go to great lengths to make sure your financial information is secure and provide you with protection from identify theft.
 We maintain physical, electronic and procedural safeguards that comply with federal standards to guard your identity.

-Protection against identity theft offline
+Preventing identity theft offline

 - Do not leave statements or other documents with your personal information where others can see them.